Abhigyankrsingh/linux/Documentation/admin-guide/dell_rbu.rst

 	/sys/devices/platform/dell_rbu/data
 	/sys/devices/platform/dell_rbu/packet_size

-The driver supports two types of update mechanism; monolithic and packetized.
+The driver supports two types of update mechanisms; monolithic and packetized.
 These update mechanism depends upon the BIOS currently running on the system.
 Most of the Dell systems support a monolithic update where the BIOS image is copied to a single contiguous block of physical memory.

-In case of packet mechanism the single memory can be broken in smaller chunks of contiguous memory and the BIOS image is scattered in these packets.
+In the case of the packet mechanism, the single memory can be broken into smaller chunks of contiguous memory and the BIOS image is scattered in these packets.

-By default the driver uses monolithic memory for the update type.
+By default, the driver uses monolithic memory for the update type.
 This can be changed to packets during the driver load time by specifying the load parameter image_type=packet.
 This can also be changed later as below::